erikbos/gatekeeper/docs/api/listener.md

 | removeAPIKeyFromQP   | Remove apikey from query parameters                                      |
 | lookupGeoIP          | Set country and state of connecting ip address as [Dynamic Metadata](https://www.envoyproxy.io/docs/envoy/latest/configuration/advanced/well_known_dynamic_metadata) |

-## Envoycp control plane
+## Controlplane

-Envoycp monitors database for changed listeners at `xds.configcompileinterval` interval.
+Controlplane monitors database for changed listeners at `xds.configcompileinterval` interval.
 In case of changes controlplane will compile a new Envoy configuration and notify all envoyproxy instances.

 ## Example listener configurations